mmd93ee/piAP/README.md

   - Reboot

 - Install packages:
   git
   macchanger
-dnsmasq (use lsof -i -P -n to make sure dns is using dnsmasq and not networkd) hostapd iptables-persistent bridge-utils
+  dnsmasq (use lsof -i -P -n to make sure dns is using dnsmasq and not networkd) hostapd iptables-persistent <<<need to see if using ufw, if so then ufw enable and ufw allow 22 bridge-utils <<do not think we need this with netplan

+- Configure hostapd
+  - Identify name of wireless card (if link show)
+  - Update /etc/hostapd/hostapd.conf with the following;
+    interface=wlan0
+    bridge=br0
+    ssid=<pick an SSID>
+    hw_mode=g
+    channel=<pick a number 1-15>
+    wmm_enabled=0
+    auth_algs=1
+  - Edit /etc/default/hostapd to use above confifguration by setting DAEMON_CONF="/etc/hostapd/hostapd.conf"
+  - Run systemctl unmask then enable hostapd

+- Create bridge interface, use to host web server
+  - Do this with netplan by creating /etc/netplan/20-bridges.yaml
+    network:
+      version: 2
+      renderer: networkd
+      bridges:
+        br0:
+          dhcp4: no
+          addresses: [192.168.2.25/24]
+          gateway4: 192.168.2.1
+          mtu: 1500
+          nameservers:
+            addresses: [192.168.1.1]
+          parameters:
+            stp: true
+            forward-delay: 4